padogrid/bundle-geode-1-app-kryo_codegen/README.md

     └── order.avsc
 ```

-### 4. Compile the wrapper classes and create a jar file.
+### 4. Compile the wrapper classes and create a jar file

 The generated wrapper classes need to be compiled and packaged into a jar file.
 Run Maven again to generate the `lib/app-kryo-codegen-geode-1.0.0.jar` file that includes the wrapper classes.